Lecture 8 – Introducing I/O (Digital Systems)

 for (int p = 0; p < 3; p++) {

-GPIO_OUT = img[p];
+GPIO.OUT = img[p];

 delay(JIFFY);